mbannert/morebeachvolley/src/content/faqs/en/03-about.md

 This motivated us to start MOREBEACHVOLLEYBALL.
 As a **contact** we promote the exchange **between active players** and the **public administration**.
-We see ourselves as complementary to existing clubs and are particularly committed to improving the infrastructure.---
+We see ourselves as complementary to existing clubs and are particularly committed to improving the infrastructure.
-question: "moo"
----

-blubb